robdmob/amstrad-cpc-cowsay/README.md

 Expansion ROM for the Amstrad CPC range of computers.
 Provides similar functionality to the Fortune and Cowsay programs for Unix-like operating systems.

-See the Releases page to download the ROM image.
+To assemble, use RASM from https://github.com/EdouardBERGE/rasm or you can download the ROM file from the Releases page.

 # RSX Commands